 Fees Regular season games have one umpire.
 They are paid \$30 per team per game.
 Extra innings pay is \$5 per half inning.
 Each team must pay the umpire at the field at the end of the game.
-Extra innings only applies in playoffs.

-Disputes

-Only Managers and Assistant Managers may discuss calls/rules with the umpire for a brief period.
+Disputes Only Managers and Assistant Managers may discuss calls/rules with the umpire for a brief period.
 Teams should move forward once the umpire says it's time to stop arguing and play ball.

-Banagers, you are responsible for your player's actions.
+5 Managers, you are responsible for your player's actions.
 Please set a good example.